Top Bhutan Holiday and Travel Tips

 Planning a trip to Bhutan is relatively easy, and all you really need to decide is where you want to go and what you want to see.
 Everything else, except your flights, is organized by your tour operator, which you are required to have to get into the country at all.

 Similar to Tibet, Bhutan requires that you have a private vehicle and a guide and driver, which is sometimes the same person, at all times when traveling in the kingdom.
 Travel in Bhutan alone is prohibited, and you cannot even get a visa or flight without booking a tour through one of hundreds of approved tour operators.
 These agents provide you with everything you need, and will help you plan your itinerary, and book your tour.
-Once your tour is paid for in full, the agent will apply for the tourist visa on your behalf, and will forward the letter of approval to you before you travel.
+Once your tour is paid for in full, the agent will apply for the Bhutan Visa on your behalf, and will forward the letter of approval to you before you travel.

 Tour to Bhutan needs to be accompanied by the local tour guide